 At least some of the differences between the evolution of CTI on ACIS and XIS can possibly be due to operating at different focal plane temperatures.
-ACIS is much colder at -120° C than XIS at -90° C, so many of the common electron traps that cause CTI have been frozen out.
-In particular, the rate of change of CTI is much higher on XIS than ACIS.
-While this could be due to a higher level of damaging particle radiation, it could also be due to the higher CCD temperatures.
+ACIS is kept much colder at -120°C than XIS at -90° C, so many of the common electron traps that cause CTI have been frozen out.
+In order to minimize the effect of the sacrificial charge from the particle background, we can compare the line energy evolution of ACIS after the sacrificial charge correction discussed in the previous section to XIS without charge injection.
+The rate of change is much higher for XIS than for ACIS by about an order of magnitude for both the FI and BI CCDs.
+While this could be due to a higher level of damaging particle radiation, it could also be due to the higher CCD temperatures. one thing that isn't fair in this comparison - I'm removing the gain decrease for ACIS which reduces the final CTI change number, but I'm not doing anything equivalent for XIS

-The ACIS team has performed a series of CTI measurements at different temperatures at two different times (Grant et al. 2006).
-By comparing the time evolution at -120° C and -90° C we can determine how large the CTI change on ACIS would be at either temperature.
+Fortunately, the ACIS team has performed a series of CTI measurements at different temperatures separated by six years (Grant et al. 2006).
+By comparing the time evolution at -120° C and -90° C we can determine how large the CTI change on ACIS would be at either temperature and then compare to the actual change measured for XIS to see how much of the difference is due to temperature rather than anything else.
+We have reanalyzed the data used in Grant et al. (2006) to duplicate the data analysis techniques used for this paper.